JasonGrealey/Simulations/README.md

 # Simulations

-This file contains the script used to simulate continuous epistatic traits from Grealey et al (in preparation).
+This file contains the script used to simulate continuous epistatic traits from Grealey et al (in preparation) 2021.

 The intake for the file requires a file (either CSV or hdf5 format) which has SNPs in the rows and samples in the columns.